Andrevitali/g8-2024-website/_pages/theapp.markdown

 <img title="Ranking" width="500px" alt="Alt text" src="assets/images/navigazione.jpeg">

-After selecting the filters just click on the button for the chosen dish, or select the dish from the search bar.
+After you set the filters, click on the button for your chosen dish or select the dish from the search bar.
-After selection you will land on the ranking page related to your choice.
-Here you can select the restaurant, to see its details, or you can go back to start a new search.
+Once the selection is made, you will be directed to the ranking page for that dish.
+Here, you can select a restaurant, view its details, or go back and start a new search.